quantumlib/Cirq/docs/noise.md

 #### AsymmetricDepolarizingChannel, DepolarizingChannel, BitFlipChannel, and PhaseFlipChannel

-These asymmetric depolarizing channel represents probabilistically selecting one of three Pauli gates to apply or doing nothing to the state.
+The asymmetric depolarizing channel represents probabilistically selecting one of three Pauli gates to apply or doing nothing to the state.
 This is implemented via a `_mixture_` method so that a Monte Carlo simulation with a wave function simulator can be used.